 Kits do not leave the den until they are between 8-10 weeks old and do not leave their mother until they are between 8 and 10 months old.

-A den where a mother and her kits reside is referred to as a natal den.
+A den where a mother and her kits reside is called a natal den.
 Male raccoons have been noted to visit natal dens.
 This is more common if a mother has moved from the primary natal den.

-Raccoons often band together during mating season, as well as through the winter when survival is tougher.
+Raccoons often band together during mating season, as well as through the winter when survival is more demanding.
 Raccoon communities can last for several months.